mouaadhalimi/StudyMate/README.md

 ## License

-**MIT License** — you are free to use, modify, and distribute StudyMate for personal, academic, or commercial purposes.
+**MIT License**, you are free to use, modify, and distribute StudyMate for personal, academic, or commercial purposes.

 ---